edgedb/edgedb/docs/edgeql/ddl/props.rst

 :eql:synopsis:`DROP CONSTRAINT <constraint-name>;`
     Remove a constraint from this property.
 See :eql:stmt:`DROP CONSTRAINT` for details.

+:eql:synopsis:`DROP default`
+    Remove the default value from this property.

 All the subcommands allowed in the ``CREATE PROPERTY`` block are also valid subcommands for ``ALTER PROPERTY`` block.